uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 An example of an intractable problem is the Travelling Salesman Problem (TSP).
 The TSP involves a bunch of locations (cities, houses, airports,....) where you can travel between any possible pair of locations.
-The goal is to find the shortest route that will go through all the locations once — this is what the interactive at the start of this chapter does.
+The goal is to find the shortest route that will go through all the locations once &ndash; this is what the interactive at the start of this chapter does.

-Researchers have spent a lot of time trying to find efficient solutions to the Travelling Salesman Problem, yet have been unable to find a *tractable* algorithm for solving it.
+Researchers have spent a lot of time trying to find efficient solutions to the travelling salesman problem, yet have been unable to find a *tractable* algorithm for solving it.
 As you learnt in the previous section, *intractable* algorithms are very slow, to the point of being impossible to use.
 As the only solutions to TSP are intractable, TSP is known as an *intractable problem*.

 It hasn’t actually been *proven* that there is no tractable solution to TSP, although many of the world’s top computer scientists have worked on this problem for the last 40 years, trying to find a solution but without success.
 What they have managed to do is find thousands of other problems that are also intractable, and more importantly, if a solution is found for any one of these problems, we know how to convert it to a solution for any of the others (these are called NP-complete problems).
 They all stand and fall together, including the TSP problem.
-So it's not just being lazy if you give up on finding an optimal TSP algorithm — people have tried for decades and not found a tractable algorithm.
+So it's not just being lazy if you give up on finding an optimal TSP algorithm &ndash; people have tried for decades and not found a tractable algorithm.
-Of course, this is also a strong motivator to try to find one — if you do, you will have solved thousands of other problems at the same time!
+Of course, this is also a strong motivator to try to find one &ndash; if you do, you will have solved thousands of other problems at the same time!
 This is a great thing for a researcher to do, but if you have a program to get finished by the end of the month, it's not a good bet to work on it.

 Current algorithms for finding the optimal TSP solution aren't a lot better than simply trying out all possible paths through the map (as in the interactive at the start of this chapter).